aegisbigdata/aegis-harvester/importer/README.md

     {url}/owm

 containing a JSON body with the data shown in the table below.
-All values are mandatory, except user and password.
+All values are mandatory, except hopsUserName and hopsPassword.

 |Key|Description|
 |:--- |:---|